Error Handling

 Casting an unknown error to a

-can be done by calling theFrameworkError.ensure
+FrameworkErrorcan be done by calling theFrameworkError.ensurestatic method (example).

 Source: examples/errors/tool.ts